kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.groupSession.set(name, value, onSuccess, onFail)`

-Like `jatos.groupSession.add`, but instead of a JSON Pointer path it accepts a name of the field to be stored.
+A convenience function for `jatos.groupSession.add`.
+Instead of a JSON Pointer path it accepts a name of the field to be stored (without the slash in front).
 Therefore it works only on the first level of the Group Session's object tree.
 If the name already exists in the Group Session the value will be overwritten.

 * _@param {string} name_ - name of the field
 * _@param {object} value_ - value to be stored